The Hottest Tattoo Trends for 2021

 Face and neck tattoos are often reserved for hardcore artists and tattoo connoisseurs.
-That said, they’re considered far less extreme than they used to be, and many are getting small and simple designs in these places, including celebrities like Justin Bieber, who recently got the word “grace” over his right eyebrow.
+These days, they’re considered far less extreme than they used to be.
+Many people are getting small and simple designs in these places, including celebrities like Justin Bieber, who recently got the word “grace” over his right eyebrow.

 As for neck designs, they’re generally thought to be a little less risque than facial tattoos.
 Although you probably don’t want to cover your neck if you’re planning a career as a lawyer or investment banker, face and neck tattoos are becoming more acceptable with each passing year.

 If you’re interested in tattooing near your face or on your neck, it’s generally a good idea to start small.
-Many people are choosing designs that aren’t immediately noticeable, like on the back of the neck.
+A great number of people are choosing designs that aren’t immediately noticeable, like on the back of the neck.
 Some are also being tattooed on their ears, which work for tiny designs or words.

 Hand and Finger Tattoos

-Another place to get tattooed that’s becoming more popular is on hands and fingers.
-While some still consider finger tattoos to be a little controversial, it’s a trend that’s become common.
+Other places that are growing in popularity are on hands and fingers.
+While some still consider finger tattoos to be a little controversial, it’s a trend that’s become more common.